How to clean a bathtub: A step-by-step guide for a gleaming tub to relax in

 (Image credit: Getty Images)

 Pop those loofahs, Epsom salts and any extra products onto another bathroom surface, or on the floor if you prefer, so that you can get at every inch of your bath while cleaning.
-This is the time to make use of all your bathroom storage
+This is the ideal time to declutter your bathroom.

 2. Rinse the bathtub down